friendlyantz/open-telemetry-sandbox/README.md

 ---

-# Step up the Game with proper tracing backend (i.e. Zipkin)
+# Step up the Game with proper tracing backend (i.e. Jaeger or Zipkin)

 ##  Prerequisites